Star Wars: The Acolyte: Casting

 In April 2024, David Harewood was reported to have a small role in the series.
 At the end of May, a week before the series premiered, Headland confirmed longstanding rumors that Stenberg was actually portraying two characters: Mae and her twin sister Osha.
 She also said major characters from the films, such as Yoda who is alive during the series' time period, would not be appearing; despite this, Yoda is seen in a brief cameo appearance.
 A younger version of the Jedi Ki-Adi-Mundi, a character from the prequel films, also appears.
 Derek Arnold took over for performer Silas Carson.

 Design

 The series' creative team included production designer Kevin Jenkins, costume designer Jennifer Bryan, and creature designer Neal Scanlan.
 Headland explained that the original Star Wars trilogy has a lived-in quality while the prequel films are sleeker and more advanced.
 With The Acolyte, she carried on this concept of "the further you go back, the more exciting and new and sleek and interesting things look".
 It was important for her to replicate the white and gold Jedi robes from the High Republic books to symbolize the state of the Order, compared to the brown robes later worn in the films.
-Bryan and Scanlan worked together on the Stranger's helmet, which features a "toothy" smile design.
-Headland was inspired for this by the "grotesque" rabbit costume from the film Donnie Darko (2001).
-The character's costume also includes elements from previous Star Wars villains Darth Vader and Darth Maul.
-The helmet is made from the metal cortosis which temporarily shorts-out lightsabers.
+Bryan and Scanlan worked together on the Stranger's helmet.
+The helmet is made from the fictional metal cortosis, which temporarily shorts-out lightsabers.
 Headland was excited to bring cortosis, which was created for the EU, to live-action with the series.